INFORMSJoC/2024.0945/README.md

 https://doi.org/10.1287/ijoc.2024.0945.cd

-Below is the BibTex for citing this snapshot of the repository.
+Below is the BibTeX for citing this snapshot of the repository.

 ```
 @misc{ShortestPathCentrality,
-  author =        {J. Phosavanh, D. Matyspura},
+  author =        {Johnson Phosavanh and Dmytro Matsypura},
   publisher =     {INFORMS Journal on Computing},
   title =         {{Centrality of shortest paths: algorithms and complexity results}},
   year =          {2025},